-A spouse and their Fairfield County post-nuptial agreements lawyer could desire an agreement that covers most any topic that a married couple could fight over during a divorce or separation.
+A spouse and their Fairfield County lawyer could desire a post-nuptial agreement that covers most any topic that a married couple could fight over during a divorce or separation.
 These types of contracts commonly address:

-A Fairfield County post-nuptial agreements attorney may also choose to advise a client that certain topics are off-limits when it comes to drafting a contract of this nature for a married couple.
+A Fairfield County attorney may also choose to advise a client that certain topics are off-limits when it comes to drafting a post-nuptial agreement of this nature for a married couple.
 A post-nuptial agreement cannot dictate matters child custody, visitation, or child support as these issues are subject to strict judicial review at the end of a marriage.
 A pre-nuptial agreement also cannot violate public policy or excuse a spouse from penalty for a criminal offense.

 A post-nuptial agreement is a legally binding contract, but only if it is drafted appropriately.
 To be enforceable in Connecticut, a post-nuptial agreement must follow certain requirements.

 Post-nuptial agreements cannot be oral agreements.
 Rather, they must be in writing and signed by both parties and notarized.

 Each party to a post-nuptial agreement must fully disclose their assets and liabilities prior to signing the document.